 On January 16th, 2018, a colleague in our San Francisco office stumbled upon something curious: there were NO test sites offered in California for the upcoming July ACT.
-Although the organization had been touting the new summer date for nearly a year, it neglected to mention — not even in the footnote that excluded New York — that the test would be unavailable in California too.
+Although the organization had been touting the new summer date for nearly a year, it neglected to mention—even in the footnote that excluded New York—that the test would be unavailable in California too.
 Compass, I believe, was the first to alert the public of this not-so-little detail.
-It was as if ACT assumed these test takers would simply discover on their own, eventually, that their home states were oddly missing from the dropdown menu they’d reach toward the very end of a tedious online registration process.
+It was as if ACT assumed California test takers would simply discover on their own, eventually, that their home state was oddly missing from the dropdown menu they’d reach toward the very end of a tedious online registration process.
 Oh.
 Sorry about that.

 After unearthing this and advising our clients and the counselor community, we dug around for the full explanation.
 It was too peculiar to shrug off.
-Not just excluding California but also failing to overtly mention or explain the exclusion anywhere.
-We suspected – and soon confirmed via upper-level contacts within ACT – that it related to friction with Truth in Testing laws on the books in California that dated back 40 years.
+It was not just the exclusion of California but also the failure to overtly mention or explain the exclusion anywhere.
+We suspected—and soon confirmed via upper-level contacts within ACT—that it related to friction with Truth in Testing laws on the books in California that dated back 40 years.
 Laws the testing agencies were actively trying to change.

 The day after we shared our discovery, ACT responded with a tightly crafted, well-argued statement.
 It focused on the potential good news, on how ACT’s lobbying efforts would benefit students by offering greater flexibility, if only they could get the law amended slightly.
 And while we couldn’t dispute that narrow claim, nor the fact that summer testing would be a boon to our test prep business, we saw another side to these efforts that may have explained why ACT had been staying so quiet.

-ACT’s statement centered around one, seemingly reasonable ask; “an easy fix” as it were.
-All ACT mostly sought was to “change the required calculation for the number of test administrations from which a test sponsor must provide test materials to a test subject, as specified.”
+ACT’s statement centered around one, seemingly reasonable ask: “an easy fix” as it were.
+What ACT mostly sought was to “change the required calculation for the number of test administrations from which a test sponsor must provide test materials to a test subject, as specified.”
 They explained:

 California requires that a testing company release 50 percent of the tests it administers.
 The statute specifically requires that, if that number includes fractions of a test, the number be rounded up; so, administering six tests would require releasing three of them, but administering seven tests would require releasing four.
 ACT is forgoing its July test date in California so that we may comply with those requirements.
 We would like to provide the July test in California so that students there who wish to take it may do so, so we will be seeking a modification that would eliminate any “rounding up” of forms.
 This is an easy fix that would allow ACT to provide all seven tests in California, still comply with the release requirements, and serve more students who are seeking expanded test dates.